 - Good Soil Health

-Soil health is vital for cherry trees as the bacterial and fungal layer (mycelium) provides the tree with nutrients that are located further down in the soil (cherry tree roots can only grow so deep or far).
+Soil health is vital for cherry trees as the bacterial and fungal layer (mycelium) provides the tree with nutrients that are located further down in the soil (90% of cherry tree roots only grow 2 feet deep).
 In exchange, the tree provides these microbes with sugar.

 This microscopic life also immensely benefits the tree’s immune system and can even warn nearby trees of pests or disease before it reaches them.
 This gives these trees enough time to prepare and produce different chemicals to repel the threat.

 This is why chemical fertilizers and tilling are harmful practices—it kills the beneficial life in the soil, leaving the tree to fend for itself.
 Essentially, the soil dies and becomes dirt.